How to Properly Draw an Herbal Bath

 1 pt heather or lavender flowers

-1 pt hops flowers
+1 pt hops strobiles

 1 part rose flowers

+To get the most out of your tub tea blend, pour boiling water over them and let them steep in a covered container, for a good long time.
+Alternatively you can make a strong decoction and strain it into the tub.
 When it is time for a bath, pour the contents of your container into the tub.
 Using this method to make an herbal bath, should increase the benefits of whatever herb blend you are using.